List of Go terms: Seki

 (関, セキ, Seki) is a Japanese term for an impasse that cannot be resolved into simple life and death.
 It is sometimes translated as "mutual life" (shuāng huó (雙活)).
 For example, a capturing race may end in a position in which neither player can capture the other.
 There are numerous types of seki positions that can arise, characterized as cases in which neither player adds a play to groups that do not have two eyes.
 The area remains untouched; at the end all groups involved are deemed alive, but no points are scored for territory.

 In the seki figure, if either White or Black play on the points marked a, the other will effect capture immediately and will be able (if playing properly) to form two eyes.

 Sente

-Playing before hand (先手, sente) means to have the initiative.
+Playing lit. 'before hand' or 'earlier move' (先手, sente) means to have the initiative.

 Shape

 Shape is the configuration of stones in their flexibility and efficiency at staying connected, forming eyes, and maintaining liberties.
 Stones are said to have good shape if they are efficient and flexible and bad shape if they are inefficient.
 Examples of good shape are the ponnuki (four stones in a diamond created by capturing an enemy stone) and the bamboo joint (a 2×3 pattern of two stones, two spaces and two more stones).
 Examples of bad shape are the empty triangle (three adjacent stones forming an 'L') and the dango (meaning 'dumpling', a large clump of stones not containing any eyes).